AsherGlick/Disid/README.md

 https://example.com/blogpost/EIrPp
 ```

 The process is reversable and does not need access to a database.
-A optional constant key file can be distributed among all of the processes that need to convert between a disid id and a numerical value.
+A optional static key file can be distributed among all of the processes that need to convert between a Disid id and a numerical value.

 Example
 =======